Axway/streams-open-docs/content/en/docs/streams/install/_index.md

 kubectl create secret generic postgresql-certificates-secret --from-file=./server.crt --from-file=./server.key -n "${NAMESPACE}"
 ```

-To disable database TLS (not recommended), see [Helm parameters](#helm-parameters).
+To disable database TLS (not recommended for production use), see [Helm parameters](#helm-parameters).

-### Helm command
+### Helm install command

-#### Minimal configuration
+#### Non HA configuration

-The command below deploys Streams components in a minimal configuration with 1 replica per microservices, low resource usage...
+The command below deploys Streams components in a non-HA configuration with 1 replica per microservices (not recommended for production use).

 ```sh
 export NAMESPACE="my-namespace"